aamrits/frontend-interview-questions/react-concepts.md

 </div>

 #### Q18
-### ✍React Router and its role in handling client-side routing in React applications
+### 💥 React Router and its role in handling client-side routing in React applications

 <div align="right">